-^aImaging studies should include cross-sectional imaging (MRI with and without contrast +/- CT with contrast) to provide details about the size of tumor and contiguity to nearby visceral structures and neurovascular landmarks.
+^aThese guidelines are intended to treat the adult population.
+For adolescent and young adult patients, refer to the See NCCN Guidelines for Adolescent and Young Adult (AYA) Oncology. ^bImaging studies should include cross-sectional imaging (MRI with and without contrast +/- CT with contrast) to provide details about the size of tumor and contiguity to nearby visceral structures and neurovascular landmarks.
 Other imaging studies such as angiogram and plain radiograph may be warranted in selected circumstances.
+See Principles of Imaging (SARC-A).

-cIn selected institutions with clinical and pathologic expertise, an FNA may be acceptable.
+^cIn selected institutions with clinical and pathologic expertise, a fine-needle aspiration biopsy (FNAB) may be acceptable.